Coding-Paradigm/website/docs/index.md

   - title: Garbage Collector
     icon: ♻️
     details: Trash this, trash that, get to know the very thing that is sifting through your Java objects and recycling your heap.
+  - title: Benchmarks
+    icon: ⏱️
+    details: Optimizations, with clear numbers done with OpenJDK approved methods.
-  - title: Internal APIs
+  - title: Tests
-    icon: 📜
+    icon: 📝
-    details: Java has a lot of hidden APIs we can exploit, useful third-party libraries will be covered also.
+    details: Unit testing your Java oddities, things that may seem right but are actually wrong.
 ---

 <style>